jakelever/cancermine/README.md

 ## Instructions for use

-To run the full thing, you should use PubRunner.
+To run the full thing, you should use Snakemake.
 It manages the download of all the inputs outlined below.
 But first, you should do a test run (which should only last a minute or so):

 ```
-pubrunner --test .
+MODE=test snakemake --cores 1
 ```

-Then to do the full run which may take a long time, run:
+Then to do the full run which may take a long time, run the following and set the path to the BIOTEXT directory accordingly:
 ```
-pubrunner .
+MODE=full BIOTEXT=$BIOTEXT snakemake --cores 1
 ```

-This will download all the corpora files, build and apply models.
-PubRunner can be setup to use a cluster (using SnakeMake).
-This is highly recommended.
-On a cluster with approximately 300 concurrent jobs, this takes approximately 12 hours.
-Each node needs 4GB of RAM.
+Practically, you'll likely want to use a cluster to parallelize this.
+Please refer to the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) for information about how to use a cluster.

+For uploading the output to Zenodo, this project uses [bigzenodo](https://pypi.org/project/bigzenodo/) and the [submission.json](https://github.com/jakelever/cancermine/blob/master/submission.json) file.

 It is not possible to exactly reproduce the results as the data in PubMed and PMC are constantly being added to.
 The data used in the paper is downloadable from Zenodo with the [Jun 30th 2018 release](http://doi.org/10.5281/zenodo.1302062).